Turkey Company Registration and Formation Services

 Business Structures for Company Registration in Turkey

-These are the types of business structures that could be used to register a company registration in Turkey
+These are the types of business structures that could be used to register a company in Turkey:

-A branch office is merely a subsidiary of the international holding company.
+Branch offices are an additional branch of the company that is owned by its parent.
 The branch’s debts are the responsibility of the parent company of the foreign branch.
 The branch office may earn money.
 The business would need to pay a certain proportion of corporate taxes.

 The representative office is an office branch and serves as an additional part of the parent foreign company.
 The parent company of the foreign entity will be responsible for the official representative.
-In Turkey, representative offices are not permitted to engage in any commercial business and can only engage in non-commercial endeavors.
 The representative office is only able to carry out market research and other tasks to aid in the promotion of the foreign parent company’s activities.
 The representative office will not earn any profits.

 Free Zone Company registration in Turkey